rowe-morehouse/rowemore/content/posts/product-management-uncertainty-and-risk.md

 In <mark class="b">the case an undesirable outcome occurs</mark>, you've lessened the severity of the whiplash teams often face when they're forced to switch directions mid-stream.
 If they expect the possibility of changing requirements then the thrash and churn won't hurt quite as bad.

 By all means, do not try to cheerlead your happy path while ignoring a negative reality.
 Manage expectations by truthfully communicating the potential that things may change.
-Point to your RAID log as evidence of possible directions.
+Point to your RAID Log as evidence of possible directions.
 You'll benefit from removing any false sense of certainty.

 Ask your team to please try to be flexible and resilient in the face of changing conditions.
 You can <u>build a culture of accepting uncertainty</u> if you demonstrate you have carefully thought about possible undesirable outcomes, and show that you've put measures in place to avoid them.